-Please note that the following rates do not apply to people who normally live in Scotland, but they do apply to UK wide taxes if the taxpayer lives anywhere else in the world.
+Please note that the following rates do not apply to persons living in Scotland, Wales or Northern Ireland, but they do apply to UK wide taxes if the taxpayer lives anywhere else in the world.

 Starting Rate for Savings